 Chickamauga is a very small city located in the state of Georgia.
 With a population of 3,107 people and three constituent neighborhoods, Chickamauga is the 207th largest community in Georgia.

-Unlike some cities, Chickamauga isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Chickamauga are a mix of both white- and blue-collar jobs.
+Chickamauga is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Chickamauga is a city of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Chickamauga who work in office and administrative support (22.86%), sales jobs (11.90%), and management occupations (10.29%).
+There are especially a lot of people living in Chickamauga who work in office and administrative support (22.59%), management occupations (11.80%), and sales jobs (11.73%).

 The people who call Chickamauga home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chickamauga residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Chickamauga include English, German, Scots-Irish, and Dutch.
+Important ancestries of people in Chickamauga include Irish, German, Scots-Irish, and Canadian.

 The most common language spoken in Chickamauga is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include French and African languages.